 - Traditionally, the beef in this recipe should be fried in lots of oil to make it very, very crispy, I decided to reduce the oil, sugar and all the frying in this recipe to make it healthier.

 - Cornstarch is a key ingredient in here, do not try to replace it with flour, the results will not be the same.

 - I used a LOT of garlic in this recipe, we love garlic on our family and I think it works really well with the sweet and salty flavors.
 Feel free to use less if you are not a huge garlic fan, but not, that even using so much garlic, it is not overpowering in this recipe.

 - Red pepper flakes – you can use more if you would like the meal to be spicier.

 - The dish can also be made in your Crock Pot or in the Instant Pot using the Slow Cooker function, it should be cooked on High for 4 hours or on Low for 7 hours.

 - Using fresh ginger and garlic will add amazing flavor and taste to the sauce.

 - The Instant Pot Mongolian Beef is best served over rice with veggies on the side.

 Looking for more Instant Pot Recipes?
 Check my collection here:

-- Instant Pot Mongolian Chicken – a very easy to make dish and a perfect weeknight dinner
+- Instant Pot Mongolian Chicken – a quick and delicious family meal.